Skip to content ↓

 Year 7 - Introduction to the world of work and reflecting on soft skills and how they might link to future career decisions.

 We are supported and guided by our local Careers Hub and our Enterprise Co-ordinator, Donna Garrard.
-We are also fortunate to benefit from the support of two local Enterprise Advisers – Fran McNally, Operations Manager at Worldwide Fruit and Paul Tomlinson, Managing Director at Davis Worldwide.
+We are also fortunate to benefit from the support of two local Enterprise Advisers – Fran McNally, Production Manager at Worldwide Fruit and Paul Tomlinson, Managing Director at Destination Produce.

 Additionally, Ms Amanda Bailey is our Link Governor and offers her advice and guidance.